TATAMA/nrf51_rgb/README.md

 # nrf51_rgb
-my first project.
+My first project.
-please unzip to the example folder in nrf51 9.0 SDK.
+Please unzip to the example folder in nrf51 9.0 SDK.